clembac/melanoma_detection/README.md

 ## Context :

-This project has been done for the Melanoma Detection - IA Pierre Fabre challenge (Offline & Online).
+I've developed this project  for the Melanoma Detection - IA Pierre Fabre challenge (Offline & Online).
 I've reached the 5th position with a VGG-16 and data preparation based on demartologic rules ABCDE

 ## ABCDE rule

+This rule is used by demartologist and medecine student to detect melanoma on skin mole.

 ### A - Asymmetrical Shape